 After viewing the falls, continue on the circuit walk further upstream where you can study the creek up close at one of the creek crossings.
 The walk has boardwalks

 across all of the damp gullies to keep your feet dry.
-There was a lot of active bird life on my visit, including different types of wagtails and wrens, plus wildflowers in bloom alongside
+I have seen a lot of active bird life on my visits, including different types of wagtails and wrens, plus wildflowers in bloom alongside

 the track.
 There are no picnic facilities at the falls, so head up to the picturesque Seawinds Gardens in Arthurs Seat (on Purves Road) after your walk for a picnic.
 For the energetic,